intro2r/intro2r/unit4/labs.md

                      Year = c(1820, 1860, 1880, 1920, 1940, 1980, 2000))
 ```

   a.
 Plot the relationship between temperature and number of pirates.
+Add axis labels.

   b.
 Test this relationship statistically.
 Why did you choose this test?